ToucanProtocol/example-implementations/docs/OffsetHelper.md

 These steps are combined in each of the following "auto offset" methods implemented in `OffsetHelper` to allow a retirement within one transaction:
-- `autoOffsetUsingPoolToken()` if the user has already owns a Toucan pool token such as BCT or NCT,
+- `autoOffsetUsingPoolToken()` if the user already owns a Toucan pool token such as BCT or NCT,
 - `autoOffsetUsingETH()` if the user would like to perform a retirement using MATIC,